 2. Spread the sauce.
 Secondly, spread 1 ½ cups of marinara sauce on the bottom of the pan.

 3. Mix and fill.
-Next, combine ricotta cheese, half of the mozzarella cheese, parmesan cheese, Italian seasoning, salt, pepper, and egg in a bow along with the spinachl.
+Next, combine ricotta cheese, cream cheese, half of the mozzarella cheese, parmesan cheese, Italian seasoning, salt, pepper, and egg in a bowl along with the spinach.
 Fill each shell and arrange them in rows in the baking dish.
 Top with remaining sauce and cheese.

 shells freshly stuffed during prep